Yoga for a better and more peaceful sleep: 10 gentle yoga poses for good sleep

 It strengthens your mental health

 Sometimes movies, TV shows, or video calls with friends just don’t help your brain stop thinking.
-Conscious breathing techniques in yoga help you to empty negative thoughts and stressors that negatively affect your mental health.
+Conscious breathing techniques in yoga help you to clear negative thoughts and stressors that negatively affect your mental health.
 Going to bed without “mental flushing” will make it difficult to sleep.
 Relieve stress with yoga before bed by relieving those worries and mental stressors that you should leave for the next day.

 It prevents you from using your cell phone before bed